-Português de Viva Voz course is structured in independent learning modules/sections, whose sequence seeks to cover the different levels of communicative competence provided by the Common Reference Framework for Languages.
+Português de Viva Voz course is structured in independent learning modules/sections, whose sequence seeks to cover the different components of communicative competence provided by the Common European Framework of Reference for Languages.

-Table 1 lists the A1 level modules indexed to the respective communication contexts.
+Table 1 lists the level modules associated with the respective communication contexts.

-TABLE 1 - SUB-LEVELS
+TABLE 1 - LEVELS

-Level Sub-levels Communication contexts Duration (hours) A1 A1.1.
+Levels Communication contexts Duration (hours) A1 A1.1.
 Arrival in Lisbon At the airport At the hotel 78 A1.2.
-In the city In Lisbon with friends and at the doctor In travel 78
+In the city Having meals with friends Seeing the doctor Traveling 78 A2 A2 Daily life in a new town Using services and at the doctor Sharing experiences with family and friends At school and workplace Discovering culture and history 104

 5.2.
-Syllabus, lexical areas and communicative competences
+Course topics, vocabulary and communicative competences

-Tables 2 and 3 show the respective syllabuses, lexical areas and communicative competences to be developed.
+Tables 2, 3 and 4 show the course topics and main contents of vocabulary and communicative competences to be developed in each level.

-TABLE 2 - SUB-LEVEL: A1.1.
+TABLE 2 - LEVEL: A1.1.
 ARRIVAL IN LISBON